Vihanga13/porfolio/GITHUB_DEPLOYMENT.md

 - If site doesn't load: Check that base URL in vite.config.ts matches repository name
 - If images don't show: Make sure all image paths are relative
 - If deployment fails: Check that you have push permissions to the repository
+- **If you get 404 "Page Not Found"**: This has been fixed with a 404.html redirect file that handles React Router routing on GitHub Pages

+## ✅ FIXED: React Router + GitHub Pages Issue
+Your portfolio now includes:
+- `public/404.html` - Redirects all routes to your React app
+- Updated `index.html` - Handles the redirected URLs properly
+- Correct base URL configuration for your repository name

+Your portfolio should now work at: **https://Vihanga13.github.io/porfolio/**

+Note: It may take 5-10 minutes for GitHub Pages to update after deployment.

 That's it!
 Your portfolio will be live and accessible worldwide! 🚀